FREQUENTLY ASKED QUESTIONS

 After you complete all the forms a counselor will be in touch within 24 hours (via email or phone) to schedule an Initial Assessment interview (please know if contacted via phone, the incoming call will likely come from a blocked or unknown number).

 If you have been seen at TCS in the past and are interested in speaking to a counselor please call 215-204-7276 and leave your name, phone number, email address and a message.

 - A mental health crisis can be any situation in which a person’s behavior puts them at risk of hurting themselves or others and/or prevents them from being able to care for themselves or function effectively in the community.

-- If you are experiencing a crisis, you may use Walk-in-Clinic hours.
-If this crisis cannot wait until the next day during walk-in hours, you may call TCS during regular business hours and ask to speak with a counselor and indicate that that it is a crisis.
+- If you are experiencing a crisis, you may access our registration link (10am-1:30pm Monday - Friday) .
+If this crisis cannot wait until the next day during registration hours, you may call TCS during regular business hours and ask to speak with a counselor and indicate that it is a crisis.

-- If you are experiencing a crisis after business hours, please call TUPD (215-204-1234) and they will transfer you to the TCS on-call service.
+- If you are experiencing a crisis after business hours, the mental health crisis service may be accessed by contacting TUPD (215-204-1234) and they will transfer you.

 - You may also visit this list of hotlines if you wish to speak with someone after business hours: https://counseling.temple.edu/hotlines

 - Alternatively, if you feel unsafe and need immediate assistance, please go to Temple Episcopal Crisis Center or your nearest emergency room.
 Temple Episcopal Crisis Response Center is located at 100 E. Lehigh Avenue, Philadelphia PA 19125.
 Their phone number is 215-707-2577.

 - Students who are currently enrolled are eligible to meet with an Intitial Assessment counselor where treatment recommendations will then be made based on their presenting concern(s).